-In theory, yes.
+Yes, ODM and private labeling is essentially the same thing.
 The concept behind ODM and private labeling is that the supplier provides a template product, that the buyer can brand with their own logo.

-Hence, the buyer can save time on money, as they don’t have to go through a lengthy product development process, or invest in expensive injection molds and other tooling.
+Hence, the buyer can save time on money, as they don’t have to go through a lengthy product development process or invest in expensive injection molds and other tooling.

 ODM and OEM Comparison Table

 ‘Reverse engineered’ by the buyer or provided by the supplier

 IP owned by the supplier or another importer

 1. The suppliers are at their core OEMs.
 Often less hassle to buy OEM products.